miladyboy/wingman/tasks/Tasks.md

 - [ ] Setup reverse proxy para las stats de usuarios.
 Make sure we're getting the stats. *marketing*
 - [ ] Make sure our analytics are legal *marketing*
 - [ ] Call less attention to the logout button.
 Hide it behind a settings button maybe.
-- [ ] Make it so that users can suspend their membership.
+- [ ] Add pino for logging.
 - [ ] Improve prompting to use system/user roles instead of just a single string. **important** *llm*

 # Doing
-- [ ] The mobile icon for new chat should be the same in the sidebar as in the top right.
+- [ ] Make it so that users can suspend their membership.

 # Done
 - [x] Make sure the experience works correctly in mobile *ux*